15 Signs Of Domestic Violence That Aren't Physical

 Domestic violence also doesn't always present as physical violence, which is a common misconception that people have, says Rachel Goldsmith, LCSW-R, associate vice president for the Domestic Violence Shelter Programs at Safe Horizon.
 "People presume that if you have not been physically abused, then you're not a survivor of domestic violence," she says.
 But simply put, domestic violence is defined as a pattern of power and control in a relationship.
 "A person can try to take power or control over another person in a lot of different ways that aren't physical, and still could be controlling that individual," Goldsmith says.

-In honour of Domestic Violence Awareness Month, here are some subtle signs of domestic violence that don't include physical abuse.
+In honor of Domestic Violence Awareness Month, here are some subtle signs of domestic violence that don't include physical abuse.